Frequently Asked Questions

 A: Special Collections Research Center at Morris Library holds all the original photographs from the Dewey Collection.
 In this collection are portraits as well as family photographs.
 Please contact Special Collections for access to this material.

-Q: How do I cite the Collected Works of John Dewey?
+Q: How do I cite the Collected Works and Correspondence of John Dewey?

 Q: Does the phrase "learning by doing" appear in Dewey’s published work?